canonical/k8s-snap/docs/src/snap/explanation/about.md

 public/private cloud instances.
 For deploying with [Juju], a machine [charm] to deploy the snap is also available.
+For deployment using Cluster API, additional resources have also been created.

 ## Can I use it to make a cluster?